 Seychelles Rupees, US$ and Euros are accepted.
 The latter is preferred.

 At entry you'll get a free tourist visa on the spot.
-This is true for ALL passport holders, there are no restrictions whatsoever for stays of up to 3 months.
+This is true for ALL passport holders, there are usually no restrictions whatsoever for stays of up to 3 months.

 To get your visa, you will need a passport valid for the period of the intended stay until arrival back in your country of origin or residence.
 Furthermore you'll need an onward/return ticket and an accommodation voucher (camping is strictly prohibited!).